microsoft/AddingSpeechToBots/Study-bot-example/Qna-Luis-Bot-v4/README.md

     1. Click "Save and Train" in the top right
     1. Click "Publish" in the top right and then publish the knowledge base
     1. Copy the knowledgebase ID into the template into the `StudyBotTemplate.txt` file, you will need it later.
 You can find the ID by looking at the URL in the sample postman code -- see pic below
         * Also copy the host url & authorization endpoint key into the template file.
-These will be the same for all 4 knowledge bases
+These will be the same for all 4 knowledge bases.

     Knowledge Base | File
     ------------ | -------------